The performance report for the 2017–18 financial year is divided into the following two sections:

 - the analysis of the IGT's financial performance.

-Our commitment to performance measurement and analysis is central and on-going.
-We carefully consider and monitor all aspects both within our annual corporate planning process and our day-to-day service delivery.
+The IGT's commitment to performance measurement and analysis is central and ongoing.
+Our consideration and monitoring of our deliverables and performance measures underpin our annual corporate planning process as well as our day-to-day service delivery to the community.

-This statement measures and assesses the IGT's performance in fulfilling our purpose and our deliverables.
+This statement measures and assesses the IGT's performance in fulfilling our purpose and our key deliverables.